Tightest bound on hidden entropy production from partially observed dynamics: Entropy production from fitting a four-state network to observable statistics

 \section{Entropy production from fitting a four-state network to observable statistics}

 As shown in section~\ref{sec:time_series_irreversibility}, the statistics of the observable trajectories are completely determined by the jump probabilities $p_{ij}(n)$ and the occupation probabilities $p_1$ and $p_2$ of the visible states.
 The question is thus how one can fit a hidden network to these observables.
 In the following I assume that the correct number of hidden states is known and can be used to constrain the possible underlying transition matrices.
-Note that the detailed `topology' of the network is not known, i.e., one does not know whether certain transition rates are zero.
+Note that the detailed `topology' of the network is not known, i.e., one does not know whether certain transition rates are zero (as is the case for the example network in section~\ref{sec:example_network}).

 The elements in the first sub-matrix in~\eref{eq:block_matrix} can be observed directly.
 Moreover, each column of the transition matrix must sum to one, which is used to re-parametrize the sub-matrix $\bB$